-Daniel is completed a NERC funded PhD at Durham University working under the Supervision of Prof Rus Hoelzel, Prof Oscar Gaggiotti and Dr Per Berggren from 2015 to 2020.
+Daniel recently completed a NERC funded PhD at Durham University working under the Supervision of Prof Rus Hoelzel, Prof Oscar Gaggiotti and Dr Per Berggren from 2015 to 2020.
 His funding came through the IAPETUS Doctoral Training Partnership.

 This research is important from two perspectives.
 Firstly, understanding population structure allows us to make best use of limited conservation resources.
 This is especially true in an increasingly busy and industrialized Mediterranean and where threats to species are often point focused.
 On a more global scale understanding how the environment influences evolution or population structure in a species is essential to helping us predict future impacts of a rapidly changing world.
 Secondly, understanding the drivers and mechanisms of evolution is a fundamental challenge in evolutionary biology and furthering this helps us to better understand the world around us and our place within it.

 Partners and Collaborators